hazenhamather/ECE497/hw03/README.md

 The EtchaSketch game on the LED Matrix is simple to play.
 Simply hit run and the code takes care of the rest.
 The game is an 8x8 grid and it defaults to the color green.
+One of the cool features of this game is both the manual reset as well as the self reset capability.
+A fifth button was wired to act as the manual reset button and the program was also designed to self reset after all of the tiles had been filled up, allowing the user to play as long as desired.
 If I had more time to work on this, I might consider changing the current position color if the user passes over a tile that has already been crossed.